-In 2017, MetLife, one of the biggest providers of Life Insurance in the United States, established Brighthouse Financial.
-The purpose of MetLife establishing Brigthouse Financial was so that the insurance provider could focus solely on selling life insurance, as well as annuities, to individuals.
+In 2017, MetLife, one of the biggest providers of life insurance in the United States, established Brighthouse Financial.
+The purpose of MetLife establishing Brighthouse Financial was so that the insurance provider could focus solely on selling life insurance, as well as annuities, to individuals.
 MetLife still continues to exist, but they only focus on selling their products to companies that can be used as employee benefits.
 The insurance policies that are sold through Brighthouse Financial, on the other hand, are only sold via financial professionals.

 In other words, Brighthouse Financial is a spin-off of MetLife.